-Gardening is one of the most relaxing things in the world.
+Gardening is one of the most relaxing things in the world and there is a lot of positive mental and physical effects of gardening.
 It’s a chance to get out in the open, without it having to involve any real physical exercise at all.
 Plus, a really nice looking garden is so underestimated, and we really do think that people should be putting more effort into the way it looks.
 That doesn’t mean that you have to be out there all hours of the day, tending to it in ways that only a YouTube tutorial will show you how.

 And that doesn’t mean that you have to spend time adding in fancy garden ornaments, and clogging up your garden.
 It simply means that you have to have an eye for the way it looks, and take pride in that.
 Only simple work is needed in a garden to make it truly wonderful, but it’s not always the work you’re doing directly to the garden that’s going to help.